Kemeny's constant minimization for reversible Markov chains via structure-preserving perturbations: Formulating the optimization problems

-The necessity of the requirement of the presence of the $\{i,i\}$ pairs in the pattern $\mathcal{S}$ in Definition~\ref{def:sparsity_pattern} is now clear.
-To alter the eigenvector of eigenvalue one of the underlying Markov chain while having the perturbed matrix being stochastic, and hence the eigenvector being the stationary distribution, we need access to the diagonal entries of the matrix.
-Indeed, this is the same condition under which the problem of assigning a target stationary distribution to a given Markov chain is solved in~\cite{MR4822696}.
+The need for including the $\{i,i\}$ pairs in the pattern $\mathcal{S}$ in Definition~\ref{def:sparsity_pattern} is now clear.
+Indeed, firstly we construct a stochastic matrix $Q$, with the desired pattern $\mathcal{S}$, but with a stationary distribution different from $\boldsymbol{\pi}$.
+Secondly, we adjust the entries obtaining a reversible matrix with both pattern $\mathcal{S}$ and stationary distribution $\boldsymbol{\pi}$.
+To this end, the presence of the diagonal entries and the possibility to adjust them was essential for the construction of the matrix $X$.
+This condition is the same as that used in~\cite{MR4822696} for assigning a target stationary distribution to a given Markov chain.

 We now prove that the formulation~\eqref{eq:optimization-fixed-pi-fixed} has a unique solution through a convexity argument that follows the proof of the analogous result~\cite[Theorem~2]{Bullo}.
 The convexity results for the problems~\eqref{eq:optimization-fixed-pi-symmetrized-sparse} and \eqref{eq:optimization-fixed-pi-symmetrized-in-X} will then directly follow, by choosing $\mathcal{S} \equiv \mathcal{P}$.